adobe/aquarium-bait/README.md

    * Linux
 * Python 3 + venv
 * [Packer v1.7.9](https://www.packer.io/downloads)
+* Make sure you have at least 200GB of disk space to build an image.
+* For MacOS images:
-* For MacOS image: the installer timeouts are tuned for MacBook Pro '19 2.3 GHz 8-Core Intel Core i9 (connected to power outlet).
-Make sure you have at least 200GB of disk space to build an image.
+   * The installer timeouts are tuned for MacBook Pro '19 2.3 GHz 8-Core Intel Core i9 (connected to power adapter).
-   * Can only be running on MacOS host (license restrictions)
+   * Can only be running on MacOS host (Apple license restrictions)
    * VMWare Fusion 12.2.0

 ## Image structure